 Creating a Master’s Dissertation Title

 Following a recent blog on finding a research topic for a Master’s thesis, here is a blog with guidelines and tips on writing the Master’s Dissertation Title.
-It should help you choose a suitable dissertation title.
+It should help you in Creating a Master’s Dissertation Title.

 Here is a short video clip on the subject.